yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 the old one:

 ```
 // Implementation in the dessert section.
-Also notice we are not returning the hit normal, becuase we won't be needing it.
+Also notice we are not returning the hit normal, because we won't be needing it.
 SIMD_ray_aabox_intersection :: (ray_origin: Vec3, ray_direction: Vec3, aabox_pack: AABox_Pack_X8) -> hit_mask: u32x8, hit_distance: float32x8;
 ```